SOX Compliance and Its Importance in Blockchain & Fintech

 Conduct a brief Awareness Training program on SOX for your organization.

-Sarbanes-Oxley which is also commonly referred to as SOX compliance or Sarbox is an annual assessment that determines the effectiveness of an organization’s internal financial auditing controls.
-SOX compliance is not just a legal obligation but also a good business practice that is expected of all US public companies.
+Sarbanes-Oxley, commonly referred to as SOX compliance or Sarbox, is an annual assessment that determines the effectiveness of an organization’s internal financial auditing controls.
+It is not just a legal obligation but also a good business practice expected of all US public companies.

 SOX compliance mandates companies undergo annual audits and ensure that the reports are available to all stakeholders.
 Companies hire independent auditors different from the internal auditors to prevent a conflict of interest for the SOX audits.